davidagler/howtowritephilosophy/assignments/ep.md

 ## Sample Rubric

-Simple rubric for PIP paper (out of 100pts):
+Simple rubric for EP paper (out of 100pts):

 1. Description of paper topic: 50pts
 2. List of pages from primary source: 10pts